TracyVy/Bio_Page/README.md

 # Features

-- [ ] An inline nav-menu is displayed on small screens or bigger.
+- An inline nav-menu is displayed on small screens or bigger.
 Toggle button with drop-down menu will appear in x-small screens.
-- [ ] A landing page with background image.
+- A landing page with background image.
-- [ ] A sticky footer with social media icons.
+- A sticky footer with social media icons.
-- [ ] HTML, CSS, and Bootstrap container framework.
+- HTML, CSS, and Bootstrap container framework.
-- [ ] Inquiry form
+- Inquiry form
-- [ ] Form API integration.

 # Future developments

 - [ ] Capturing data in inquiry form into a database.
+- [ ] Stripe API call